sambody/inkscape-grid-maker/README.md

 - allow the choice to include (or not) the outer gutters/guides;
 - other units than pixels ?
 - should the guide be allowed to be on non-rounded positions ? (maybe for print ?)
+- merge this extension with the Guides Creator extension ?
 - other ideas ?

+### Thank you

+Thanks to the creator of the [Inkscape Guides Creator](http://code.google.com/p/inkscape-guides-creator/), the extension which I used as a base for this one.
+Most of the work was already done, I just adapted it to my needs.

 ### Licence